Old Court House Museum

 Prince Henry Sinclair Monument and Lookoff

 Just down the road from the Queensport Lighthouse, on the way back to Guysborough, are the Prince Henry Sinclair Monument and Lookoff at Halfway Cove.
 High above magnificent Chedabucto Bay, the Lookoff provides spectacular views of the Bay while paying tribute to Prince Henry Sinclair of Orkney, who is believed to have landed on the shores of the Bay in 1398, almost a century prior to Columbus’ new world discovery.
 You can read more about the Prince Henry Sinclair Monument at the Guysborough County Heritage Association website by clicking here.

 Canso Islands National Historic Site of Canada

 Only 30 minutes from Osprey Shores Golf Resort, the Canso Islands and Grassy Island Fort National Historic Sites of Canada feature the ruins of 18th century fortifications and the remains of a colonial New England fishing station that are the reminders of a thriving community that was once the commercial heart of Nova Scotia.
 Free boat service to the island is available from the Visitor Centre on the mainland.

 Whitman House Museum

-Only 30 minutes from Osprey Shores Golf Resort is the Whitman House Museum, a three story historical home filled with relics from Canso’s past.
+Only 30 minutes from Osprey Shores is the Whitman House Museum, a three story historical home filled with relics from Canso’s past.
 The Museum features period furniture, art, photos and other treasures.

-Only 20 minutes from Osprey Shores Golf Resort, the Queensport Lighthouse Look-off provides an excellent view of this functioning Lighthouse on Rook Island at the entrance to Queensport Harbour.
+Only 20 minutes from Osprey Shores, the Queensport Lighthouse Look-off provides an excellent view of this functioning Lighthouse on Rook Island at the entrance to Queensport Harbour.
 Built in 1882, the Queensport Lighthouse became automated in 1967 and continues to be an active navigation aid for mariners.